 In April, the government launched a framework for consent policy in higher education institutions,, entitled “Safe, Respectful, Supportive and Positive – Ending Sexual Violence and Harassment in Irish Higher Education Institutions”.
 As part of the initiative, €400,000 was allocated towards ending sexual violence in higher education.

 Trinity has been tackling the issue of consent of campus for several years now, with Trinity College Dublin Students’ Union (TCDSU) being one of the earliest adopters of consent classes.
-Mandatory workshops on sexual consent were introduced by TCDSU in 2016, after a survey conducted among students revealed that one in four women and one in 20 men had experienced a non-consensual sexual experience.
+Workshops on sexual consent were introduced by TCDSU in 2016, after a survey conducted among students revealed that one in four women and one in 20 men had experienced a non-consensual sexual experience.

 Trialled first in Trinity Hall, the workshops were attended by 400 students, before being revised in accordance with participants’ feedback.
 In 2017, the workshops saw an attendance rate of over 90 per cent and received international attention.